7h0ma5/7h0ma5.org/posts/2012/07/raspberry-pi-arduino-serial.md

 ![](http://data.7h0ma5.org/images/tech/rbpi-arduino.png)

-If you have an Arduino Mega, you can establish a serial connection from your computer to the Raspberry Pi over the Arduino without needing a special connector.
-The Raspberry Pi is connected with on third serial port of the Ardunino Mega and the Arduino Mega is connected via USB to the computer.
-The following program lets the Arduino forward all serial packets to either the Raspberry Pi or the
+If you have an Arduino Mega, you can establish a serial connection from your computer to the Raspberry Pi over the Arduino without a special connector.
+The Raspberry Pi is connected to the third serial port of the Ardunino Mega and the Arduino Mega is connected via USB to the computer.
+The following program lets the Arduino forward all serial packets from the Raspberry Pi to the computer and the other way
-computer:
+around:

 ``` cpp
 void setup() {